-The Milton Keynes & North Bucks branch don’t have a traditional animal centre yet but instead rely on a network of volunteer fosterers to care for the animals which are rescued.
-We are currently looking for cat fosterers who can help us to care for the animals which need a temporary home while they wait for adoption.
+The Milton Keynes & North Bucks branch don’t have a traditional animal centre but instead rely on a network of volunteer Fosterers to care for the animals which are rescued.
+Our Fosterers help us to care for the animals which need a temporary home while they wait for adoption.

-As a Cat Fosterer you will be helping to rehabilitate animals who have come into our care due to neglect, abuse, injury or suffering.
+Cat Fosterers help to rehabilitate animals who have come into our care due to neglect, abuse, injury or suffering.
 These animals need patient care and support while they recover and wait for adoption.
-We will provide you with all the equipment and supplies required to look after the animals while they are in your care, plus all the advice and guidance to help you fulfil your role.
+We provide all the equipment and supplies required to look after the animals while they are in foster care, plus all the advice and guidance to help the Fosterer fulfill their role.